telerik/xaml-docs/controls/radexpander/header-button-style.md

 # HeaderButtonStyle

 The `RadExpander` control allows you to customize the style of its header, which is represented by a `RadToggleButton` element.

-To do so, you can set a new `Style` with `TargetType="RadToggleButton"` to the `HeaderButtonStyle` property of RadExpander.
-However, this action will override the default style of the RadToggleButton element.
-You can base the custom style on the __ExpanderHeaderButtonStyle__ style, to keep the default look of the RadToggleButton while applying the needed customizations.
+To change the header button style, assign a new `Style` with `TargetType="RadToggleButton"` to the `HeaderButtonStyle` property of `RadExpander`.
+This action will override the default style of the `RadToggleButton` element.
+You can base the custom style on the __ExpanderHeaderButtonStyle__ style, to keep the default look of the `RadToggleButton` while applying the needed customizations.
 To do so, set the `BasedOn` property.
 Different logic would have to be introduced depending on the used theming approach.

-If the [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}#setting-a-theme-using-implicit-styles) theming approach is used, you can directly base the custom Style on the `ExpanderHeaderButtonStyle` style via the BasedOn property.
+If the [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}#setting-a-theme-using-implicit-styles) theming approach is used, you can directly base the custom Style on the `ExpanderHeaderButtonStyle` style via the `BasedOn` property.

 #### __[XAML] Approach when applying a theme via Implicit Styles__
 {{region radexpander-features-header-button-style-1}}